 Stroke Diagnosis and Treatment

-Strokes can affect cognitive function, speech and a wide range of physical abilities.
-Detecting and treating a stroke quickly improves your chances of recovery.
+Strokes can affect cognitive function, speech, and a wide range of physical abilities.
+Recognizing and treating a stroke quickly greatly improves your chances of recovery.

 Stroke treatments